ovska/FlameCsv/docs/docs/architecture.md

 FlameCSV's reading implementation is built on two goals:

-- ⚖️ Feature parity and code sharing between synchronous and asynchronous operations
+- ⚖️ Feature and performance parity with synchronous and asynchronous processing
-- 🚀 Zero-copy and zero-allocation processing
+- 🚀 Zero-allocation processing
+- ✂️ Minimal copying of data, instead exposing slices as spans

 Data is read directly from the source, whether it's a @"System.String" or an array/@"System.ReadOnlyMemory`1".
-When reading from a pipe, the same sequence is used as where the data was originally read from.
-Streams and pipes can fragment the data across multiple buffers when reading, so the "first class async"-philosophy made @"System.Buffers.ReadOnlySequence`1" a natural choice for the base data block for reading.
-As much as possible is read from @"System.Buffers.ReadOnlySequence`1.First" (or in the case of an array or a string, all of it) before falling back to working with the sequence directly.

-The segmented nature of the data also requires deviation from the "zero-copy/allocation"-goal in the case of a single CSV record being split across two or more sequences.
-A fragmented record is parsed using @"System.Buffers.SequenceReader`1" and copied to a pooled buffer.
-This is one of the few cases in the reading routine when an allocation and a copy has to be made.
-This is relatively rare in the grand scheme of things, as a buffer size of 4096 (a common default) can fit quite many records before a buffer boundary.
-Likewise, reading from sequential data like an array avoids this altogether.

-Another case when copying and a @"System.Buffers.IMemoryOwner`1" allocation must be done is when data needs to be unescaped.
-A CSV field like `"John ""The Man"" Smith"` requires copying to get rid of the extra characters in the middle of it.
-While in theory the data could be copied in-place by unsafely converting a @"System.ReadOnlySpan`1" to @"System.Span`1" for example, the library chooses to respect the read-only contract of the types, and copies the unescaped field into a pooled buffer.
-Quoted fields that do not require copying are simply sliced, e.g., `"Bond, James"` only requires trimming the opening and closing quote.
-A stack-allocated buffer is used for fields under 256 bytes, so it's likely you'll never see an allocation caused by unescaping.
+When reading from a streaming source such as a @"System.IO.Stream" or @"System.IO.TextReader", the data is read into a buffer and processed in chunks.
+After the current chunk has been processed, the tail of the data is copied to the start and the next chunk is read.
+This process is repeated until the end of the stream is reached, when a scalar fallback path handles the final tail.
+All other records are parsed with SIMD for maximum performance.

+Unescaped fields must be done to a separate buffer to not mess with the original buffer.
+This is done either to a stack-allocated buffer (up to 256 bytes/128 chars), or to a rented buffer from the configured memory pool.
+Unescaping and buffer rewinding when reading are the only times when the library copies data when reading.

 ### Read-ahead